hubertron/www.stevenhubert.com/source/_works/cmh-redesign.md

   - Technology
   - Digital Strategy
   - Development
-excerpt: "A complete re-envisioning of CMH's online experience"
+excerpt: "A complete re-envisioning of CMH's online experience built using the latest front-end technology and featuring a static site CMS."
 comments: false
 ---